 The kitchen counter has a telescopic downdraft hood.
 This is a hood the rises up and then retracts behind the cooktop.
 See video below of the telescopic hood.

-The kitchen has wall ovens which tend to be a bit more convenient then a range, of course personal taste plays a major role in this decision.
+The kitchen has wall ovens, which tend to be a bit more convenient than a range.
+Of course, personal taste plays a major role in this decision.
 You do not have to bend over to use a wall oven.
-The cabinets are maple shaker style cabinets and doors.
+The cabinets are maple shaker-style cabinets and doors.

 The bathrooms are modern and minimalist.
 This first one has white marble walls with a blue mosaic marble floor.
 The bathroom has towel warmers, and a smart toilet.